Penny Penny: Biography

+Career

 He recorded several further albums, including Laphinda Shangaan (1997) and Makanjta Jive (1998), both of which outsold Shaka Bundu, although none of his albums were distributed outside of South Africa, and he soon drifted into obscurity as the country's music trends moved on.
 Shaka Bundu was re-released worldwide by Awesome Tapes From Africa, which helped renew his musical popularity.
 His newfound popularity spread to the clubs of Los Angeles.

 In 2017, he began creating music in a style he called "heavy gum," after growing tired of being referred to as the "Shangaan Disco King".
 He said: "I never labelled myself as Shangaan Disco King, other people did.
 I am tired of people knowing me only because of my language.
 Music is more than the language you speak."
 His first single in the style was "Goldie Bone."

-As a politician, Penny works in the African National Congress as a council member.
+As a politician, Penny worked in the African National Congress (ANC) as a council member.
 He entered a publicised long-running spat with a chief based in Giyani over an initiative for free water, explaining that he "entered into a partnership with a local farmer to help provide water to the community but was apparently stopped from implementing the plan by the chief."

 Since 2017, he also stars in his own reality series Penny Ahee on Mzansi Magic, which was commissioned after a successful appearance as a judge on Clash of the Choirs.

 Penny Penny is married and has 25 children, with 23 of them from previous relationships.

+In 2024, Penny left the ANC to join uMkhonto weSizwe (MKP), and was elected as a member of the National Assembly in the 2024 South African general election.

+Penny resigned from MKP in May 2026, citing infighting and attacks from within the party.
+He joined the Afrika Mayibuye Movement shortly after.